 Acrylic first surface mirrors are ideal for signage and hobby projects.
 Because the mirror coating is on the face of the acrylic, the mirrors don’t have a double image, also known as “ghosting.”
 The aluminum coating maximizes the amount of light reflected and minimizes distortion.

-Acrylic first surface mirrors are only intended for hobby use, not optical equipment.
-The glass mirrors we sell are of a much higher grade than the acrylic and are designed for optical applications.
+Acrylic first surface mirrors are for hobby use, but can work for certain applications which don’t require flatness.
+The glass mirrors provide a higher accuracy than the acrylic and are designed for optical applications.

 - 94% reflective